GabePZ/TheRiddlerSolution-CircularTrain/README.md

 - Best Case: Best case will be the same as before since it consists of only the one loop there and one loop back.

-To test and show both strategies I coded both strategies under all conditions in Python.
-Attached is a graph showing the results:
+To test and show both strategies I coded both strategies under all cases in Python.

 ![](simulation_result.png?raw=true)